 Daniel Coyle, Little Book of Talents: 52 Tips for Improving Your Skills and New York Times Bestselling Author of The Talent Code

 Small actions over time… Where we are growing, learning, and improving.
 You will want to listen to Episode 10, our last episode, about Leaders Are Learners.
-Here’s a question that comes up, “Do you believe that talent comes only from the genes that you’re born with or do you believe talent … Read the rest
+Here’s a question that comes up, “Do you believe that talent comes only from the genes that you’re born with or do you believe talent is something … Read the rest

 While you are listening to this podcast, I hope that you are taking the ideas you learn and you are implementing them into what you’re doing so it can take you places to where you want to go.
-My ultimate gift is to have an e-mail from you letting me know how this podcast … Read the rest
+My ultimate gift is to have an e-mail from you letting me know how this podcast has helped … Read the rest

 “The only thing that works is management by values.
 Find people who are competent and really bright, but more importantly, people who care about exactly about the same things you care about.”
 Steve Jobs, Apple, Inc.